 In addition, there were expanses for welding rods (~20€) and fasteners.

-This was my first welding project, considering this the welds turned out better than expected.
-It took however much more time than I hoped because given my limited amount of work holding options and experience I constantly had to move the workpieces around and reclamp them in an optimal position for me to weld.
+For the first welding project, the welds turned out better than expected.
+It took much more time than I expected because given my limited amount of work-holding options and experience I constantly had to move the workpieces around and reclamp them in an optimal position for me to weld.

 In the end, the whole project took the better part of the summer but resulted in a satisfactory worktable.